Adroiti/docs-for-code-review-tools/checkstyle-AnnotationLocation.md

     public @Nullable Long getStartTimeOrNull() { ... }

 Such annotations are better to keep close to type.
-Due to limitations Checkstyle can not examine target of annotation.
+Due to limitations Checkstyle cannot examine target of annotation.

 Example: